 Hamelin Pool Stromatolites and Old Telegraph Station

 Hamelin Pool is home to the most diverse and abundant examples of living stromatolites in the world.
 Also referred to as 'living fossils' these creatures are monuments to life on Earth over 3500 million years ago; a time when no other complex creatures were present on the planet.
 They are rock-like structures built by microbes (single-celled cyanobacteria) which were the first life forms to appear on Earth.
 The cyanobacteria trap sediments with mucous to form enormous mats or great reefs of rock-like structures called stromatolites.
 At first glance these don’t even seem to be living.
 Each structure is actually a very slow growing microbial colony that may grow less than 1mm per year.

-You can visit these stromatolites easily at Hamelin Pool where a boardwalk provides easy access to their marine environment.
 Other visitor facilities nearby include the Old Hamelin Pool Telegraph Station, built in 1884 as part of the vital communication line between Perth and Roebourne.
 The original building is now a museum housing many fascinating artefacts.
 Privately run tearooms within the telegraph station precinct offer snacks, drinks and souvenirs.
 Staff also run tours of the small museum.

 Getting to Hamelin Pool and the stromatolites is easy.
 Drive the 27km of sealed road from the North West Coastal Highway and turn right at the signs for the last 5km to the Old Telegraph Station.
 From there it’s a short walk along a formed walking track to reach the boardwalk and view the stromatolites.